Alberic Drummond-Willoughby, 22nd Baron Willoughby de Eresby1

 F, #20269, b.
 15 April 1786, d.
 14 April 1866

 Her married name became Ponsonby.
-As a result of her marriage, Lady Elizabeth Frances Villiers was styled as Baroness Ponsonby of Imokilly on 5 November 1806.
-As a result of her marriage, Lady Elizabeth Frances Villiers was styled as Viscountess Ponsonby of Imokilly on 20 April 1839.
+After her marriage, Lady Elizabeth Frances Villiers was styled as Baroness Ponsonby of Imokilly on 5 November 1806.
+After her marriage, Lady Elizabeth Frances Villiers was styled as Viscountess Ponsonby of Imokilly on 20 April 1839.

 Citations